Frequently Asked Questions – Doctorate in Educational Psychology (PsyD)

 Development of a Handbook for Educators; Addressing Working Memory Capacity in Elementary Students; Understanding and Responding to Adolescents Who Self-Injure; Re-Conceptualizing the Student Study Team within a Response to Intervention Framework; School-based Assessment of ADHD; Empowering Spanish-speaking Parents of students with Emotional Disturbance; Visual Supports for the Learning Disabled: A Handbook for Educators

 A PPS credential in School Psychology is a prerequisite and cannot be waived.
-Students can apply for the master’s program or the PPS credential-only program (if they already have a master’s degree in a related area), and apply for the PsyD in the second year of the program.
+Students can apply for the master’s program or the PPS credential-only program (if they already have a master’s degree in a related area).
 The application process for internal applicants is much more simplistic.